Mithreindeir/Reverset/Readme.md

 * x64 disassembler
 * x86 assembler
 * x64 assembler
+* In development Decompiler
+	* x64 Intermediate Language (x86 will be supported in after x64 is stable)
+	* Intermediate Language -> SSA
+	* Expression Propogation
 * Analysis of 32 and 64 bit elf files
 * Basic Block analysis and graphviz control flow output
 * Patching
 * xref searching
 * More

-# In-dev/undocumented/upcoming features
-* Reverset Intermediate Language
-* Internal graphing engine
-* SSE/AVX/FPU Instruction
-* PE File Analysis
-* More advanced function analysis/detection
-* Signatures

 Note: Supports majority of used instructions and but not 100% yet.
 Still working on support for all x87 fpu/avx/sse/sse2 and misc instructions.